-My dissertation examines the relationship between optics and visual culture among the Jesuit Order during the Scientific Revolution.
-One of the most important contributions my dissertation makes to the broader period of late medieval and early modern history is to draw together topics that are oftentimes studied by historians in isolation.
-For instance, during the early modern period optics involved religious, technological, mathematical, physical, artistic, medical, and even philosophical considerations.
+My dissertation examines the relationship between optics and religion among the Jesuit Order during the early modern period.
+One of the most important contributions my dissertation makes is to draw attention to the way in which early modern optics shaped and was shaped by the Society of Jesus.

 Since the Summer of 2014 I have been working with the curator of the History of Science Collections at the University of Oklahoma, Kerry Magruder, to jumpstart an educator group associated with exhibits in the history of science at the University of Oklahoma.
 Our stated aim is “collaborating in exhibit-based learning” and as a result we work with K-12 teachers, university faculty, and the interested public.
 Initially organized as a simple WordPress website, in the summer of 2016 we launched a Drupal-based website (the current one) to better facilitate the hosting of OER’s (open educational resources) as well as the interaction among members.